-Along with Kamala and Maharani, Swarna traveled from the Calgary Zoo to the National Zoo in May 2014.
-Born in Sri Lanka around 1975, Swarna lived alongside Kamala, Bozie, and Shanthi at the Pinnewela Elephant Orphanage until 1976.
+Along with Kamala and Maharani, Swarna traveled from the Calgary Zoo to the Smithsonian's National Zoo in May 2014.
+Born in Sri Lanka around 1975, Swarna lived alongside Kamala, Bozie and Shanthi at the Pinnawala Elephant Orphanage until 1976.
 She is the most “petite” of the Zoo’s elephants, and the outer edges of her ears are a distinctive pink.
-Although she may be small in stature, Swarna has a large personality and will act dominant at times, especially around Ambika.
+Although she may be small in stature, Swarna has a large personality and will act dominant at times.
 When she does, Bozie typically steps in to keep the peace between the herd.

 Maharani or “Rani,” as she is affectionately called, is one of the tallest elephants.
 She was born July 14, 1990 to mother Kamala.
 Her name means “princess” in Hindi; true to that name, she expects attention, acts out occasionally and looks to Kamala for direction when faced with something new.
 Although Maharani has had three pregnancies while at the Calgary Zoo, none of the calves survived.